Barney Kessel's Swingin' Party

 Barney Kessel's Swingin' Party (subtitled at Contemporary) is an album by guitarist Barney Kessel recorded in 1960 but not released on the Contemporary label until 1963.
-The album features the recording debut of Gary Peacock.

 Reception

 The Allmusic review by Scott Yanow states: "Loose, open, and off the cuff, Barney Kessel's Swingin' Party at Contemporary finds Kessel and company in great form.
 For fans and guitar aficionados who missed the party, this swinging set will serve as a fine substitute".